apicase/core/README.md

 The last API library you need.

 ## What is apicase-core?
-Apicase-core provides unified wrapper for any API methods.
-It just use adapters to convert apicase calls to %method_name% calls.
+Apicase-core provides unified wrapper for any APIs.

+It just use adapters to convert apicase calls to `%API_name%` calls.

 You probably don't need to know how to use any API library.
 Just get your adapter and use it!

 ## Available adapters
-Apicase have built-in adapters for `fetch` and `XMLHttpRequest` (named `xhr`) methods.
+Apicase has built-in adapters for `fetch` and `XMLHttpRequest` (named `xhr`) methods.
 So the next task will be to add adapters for libraries and methods like:
 - [ ] Axios
 - [ ] Socket.io (?)